v2sCollections/Constellation/README.md

 - Reduced enemy detection in exteriors slightly.
 - Reduced the cost of Melee stamina by 25%.
 - Increases the combat slide distance.
 Multiple versions to choose from.
+- Prevents neutral NPCs and spaceships from turning hostile when you accidentally hit them.
 </details>

 ***